 15. Know the difference between being kind vs being polite.
 Kindness is calling people on their bullshit.
 Politeness is saying nothing because it’s not done.
 Fuck being polite.

 16. Listen to your feelings.
 That feeling of envy you get when a colleague mentions she is studying counselling will lead you down a new career path.
 That anger you feel with an old friend is a sign your boundaries are being violated.
-The bubbles of happiness you get when he takes your hand tells you he it.
+The bubbles of happiness you get when he takes your hand tells you he is the one.
 That fear you felt is a gift and you need to use it.

 17. Listen to your body.
 Three Dr’s will tell you that stabbing pain in your kidney is a muscular ache and not the cyst a dark passenger growing inside you.
 5 years later two Dr’s will tell you to relax ignoring the hormone fluctuations which make carrying to term almost impossible.
 You know your body inside out, so trust what you feel and don’t give up.